cabaalexander/another-go-installer/README.md

 -i [VERSION]    Installs GoLang, you can pass a version of your choice too -r              Removes ALL things GoLang related (Not the workspace) -h              Shows the help
+-q              Does not add environment environments to your *rc file
 ```

 Written by [Alexander Caba](https://github.com/cabaalexander)